-- 10-6-16 Referred to the Standing Committee on Teaching, Learning and Student Supports. - 12-5-16 STANDING COMMITTEE ON TEACHING, LEARNING AND STUDENT SUPPORTS

-Miss McCullough made the following motion:

-Request that the item be held for discussion in February for additional information from the Administration relative to the possibility of forming a co-op.

-Mr. Monfredo suggested that the Administration check with the local colleges and Michael Myers, Manager of the Worcester Railers, the new professional hockey team for possible equipment support for a citywide girls hockey team In the Worcester Public Schools.
+10-6-16 - Referred to the Standing Committee on Teaching, Learning and Student Supports.
+12-5-16 - STANDING COMMITTEE ON TEACHING, LEARNING AND STUDENT SUPPORTS Miss McCullough made the following motion: Request that the item be held for discussion in February for additional information from the Administration relative to the possibility of forming a co-op.
+On a voice vote, the motion was approved.
+Mr. Monfredo suggested that the Administration check with the local colleges and Michael Myers, Manager of the Worcester Railers, the new professional hockey team for possible equipment support for a citywide girls hockey team in the Worcester Public Schools.
 12-15-16 - SCHOOL COMMITTEE MEETING - The School Committee approved the action of the Standing Committee as stated.